mbdwey/vr-diploma/README.md

 # vr-diploma
-Just ansers to basic programming skilles questions
+Just answers to basic programming skilles questions

 # To run the programm
  * Make sure you got PHP cli installed